PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

         download_nino_34_plumes_from_year(2022)
     ```

-The original flow completes in 15.2 seconds.
+On tests by the Prefect team, the original flow completed in 15.2 seconds when run sequentially.

-However, with just a few minor tweaks, we were able to reduce the runtime by nearly **three** folds, down to just **5.7** seconds!
+With just the switch to the DaskTaskRunner, the runtime was reduced to **5.7** seconds!

+For additional time savings with Dask, you could distribute large workloads over multiple machines.

-### Integrate with Dask client/cluster and collections
+### Integrate with Dask client/cluster

-Suppose you have an existing Dask client/cluster and collection, like a `dask.dataframe.DataFrame`, and you want to add observability.
+Suppose you have an existing Dask client/cluster such as a `dask.dataframe.DataFrame`, and you want to add observability.

-With `prefect-dask`, there's no major overhaul necessary because Prefect was designed with incremental adoption in mind!
-It's as easy as:
+With `prefect-dask`, no major overhaul necessary because Prefect was designed with incremental adoption in mind.
+Here are the steps:

-1. Adding the imports
+1. Add imports
-2. Sprinkling a few `task` and `flow` decorators
+2. Add `task` and `flow` decorators
-3. Using `get_dask_client` context manager on collections to distribute work across workers
+3. Use `get_dask_client` context manager to distribute work across Dask workers
-4. Specifying the task runner and client's address in the flow decorator
+4. Specify the task runner and client's address in the flow decorator
-5. Submitting the tasks to the flow's task runner
+5. Submit the tasks to the flow's task runner

 === "Before"